Achillea ageratifolia

-Achillea ageratifolia, the Balkan yarrow or Greek yarrow, is a species of flowering plant in the daisy family Asteraceae, native to Bulgaria and Greece.
+Achillea ageratifolia, the Balkan yarrow or Greek yarrow, is a species of flowering plant in the daisy family, Asteraceae.

+Description

 Growing to 20 cm tall and broad, it is a compact herbaceous perennial.
 It is a highly variable species, with three recognized subspecies.
-They have erect, simple, somewhat woody based stems.
+They have erect, simple, somewhat woody-based stems.
 The narrow grey-green foliage resembles that of a related genus Ageratum, hence the Latin specific epithet ageratifolia.

 The solitary, daisy-like composite flower heads are white with yellow centres and about 2–3 cm across.
-They appear May–July in the northern hemisphere.
+They appear May–July in the Northern Hemisphere.

+Taxonomy

+It was first described in 1813 as Anthemis ageratifolia by James Edward Smith in Florae Graecae, but in 1873 was transferred to the genus Achillea by George Bentham and Joseph Hooker.

+The genus name refers to the Ancient Greek hero Achilles, who is said to have used yarrow leaves to stop his soldiers' wounds from bleeding.
+The specific epithet refers to similarity of the foliage to that of Ageratum.

+Distribution

+It is native to Bulgaria and Greece.

 Cultivation

 In cultivation in the UK, this plant has received the Royal Horticultural Society's Award of Garden Merit.
 An adaptable plant, it prefers a sunny, open position.
 It is hardy down to -10 to -15 degrees C. It is also drought tolerant and grows well in USDA hardiness zones 3–8.
 Common problems include aphids and downy mildew.